axelang/axe-docs/docs/stdlib/typecons.md

 # .\typecons.axec

-## model Any
+## def from_i32(v: i32): Any

 An enumeration for any type.
 A type constructor for any type.

-## def from_i32(v: i32): Any

 Creates an Any from an i32.

 ## def from_f32(v: f32): Any